Developer Johnny Ronan must not be granted permission for a 45-storey tower in Dublin's docklands, city council planners have warned An Bord Pleanála.

 In its application to the board, the company maintains the heights are justifiable on the basis of national policy, following the ministerial guidelines issued in December 2018, which remove blanket numerical limitations on height.

-The application also includes a legal opinion from Eamon Galligan SC, which maintains the board has the power to grant permission for a SHD that “materially contravenes the height provisions” of the council’s planning scheme for the area, “and, by extension, the development plan”.
+A June 2020 legal opinion from Eamon Galligan SC, submitted as part of a pre-application consultation on a different iteration of the proposed development, maintained the board has the power to grant permission for an SHD that “materially contravenes the height provisions” of the council’s planning scheme for the area, “and, by extension, the development plan”.

 However, the council said the board has no such jurisdiction to do so.
 The council has told the board there was nothing in the ministerial guidelines to suggest they were intended to override the planning scheme, rather they required the council to amend its planning scheme to reflect the new guidance on building height.